BernardGreenberg/NXSYS/Documentation/RelayLanguage.md

 Labels are used to define common subexpressions that would implemented in real relays by shared wires. `(LABEL name expr1 expr2 ....)` defines the AND (series wiring) of all the *expr*'s in it as *name*, and allows that name to be used as a synonym in subsequent relay definitions.

 (2022: `LABEL`s were a weak attempt to "share wiring" between relays, both to reduce error-prone code duplication and strive towards what I call "topomorphic circuits", that is, circuitry whose topology mirrors that of the track layout.
-This is an ingenious technique used ubiquitously by the real circuitry, brought forward from ancient lever-frame interlockings.
-At its most potent, bidirectional current flow maps the bidirectional movement of trains.
+This is an ingenious technique used ubiquitously by the real circuitry, brought forward from ancient lever-frame interlockings, where it minimized contacts and wires.
+At its most potent, bidirectional current flow mirrors the bidirectional movement of trains.
 Neither the NXSYS Lisp language nor the current simulator (let alone the relay graphics system!) is adequate to represent such circuits.)

 **Macros** are used to define standardized identical relay definitions, identical in shape but not in relay numbers.
 For example.